 The Revd Jim Wallis wrote a book in 2005 subtitled, “Why the American Right Gets It Wrong and the Left Doesn’t Get It”.
 I don’t agree with all of his conclusions but it reveals the roots of the secular struggle for liberation in the Biblical prophetic tradition – a tradition that the Church is using all its might to quash.
 So the RC press sees no irony in calling for African clergy to ‘re-evangelise Europe’.
 Slavery was definitively opposed by the RC Magisterium only in 1965 (so those expecting a change on women/married priests or equal/second marriage can expect to wait a bit longer) and even now the idea that enforcing European culture globally is wrong is only voiced in the RC press by colonised clergy and bishops – and only in reference to ‘militant secularism’.
 Scan any example of the RC press and the majority of images of Jesus are White, blond-haired and blue-eyed.
 Scan again for instances of inclusive (non-sexist) language.
 It’s not just that they get it wrong, they just don’t get it.

 When the Revd Dr Martin Luther King opposed racism he was opposing the ‘moral majority’ of his day.
 It’s all there in chapter 9 of Genesis.
 The Church, the State, Tradition, the Bible.
 All agreed.
 All but a small still voice that became a hurricane.
-The frustration, the hurt, the passivity I observe amongst my co-religionists is rooted in a co-dependent mentality that has rendered us as yet unable to emancipate ourselves from mental slavery.
-We are house dogs rejoicing that a crumb of comfort has dropped from the table – from which we are officially banned.
+The frustration, the hurt, the passivity I observe amongst my lay co-religionists is rooted in a co-dependent mentality that has rendered us as yet unable to emancipate ourselves from mental slavery.
+We are house dogs rejoicing that a crumb of comfort has dropped from the table – from which many of us are officially banned.

 Turn to the promise in Isaiah 51:12 “I am the one who comforts you.
 How can you be afraid?”
 Turn to the Beatitudes (Matt 5:3-12) and read those assurances to you.
 The Church is ein fest Burg that can withstand militant secularism but the people of God are pilgrims and, often, only in desert places can we hear the call, the Spirit of the ekklesia.